1amt0ny/DanceScheduler/README.md

-## Step-by-Step: Package Python GUI as a Mac App ✅ (Tested on Sequoia)
+## Step-by-Step: Package Python GUI as a Mac App ✅ (Compatibility: Tested on macOS Sequoia, Intel & M4).

 ### 1. Install Python 3.10+ (Python 3.12 is Highly Recommended.
 Do not use Python 3.13)